Skip to main content

 Bartels Hall on Google Maps

-Many programs also take place at your location or retreat site, so make sure to confirm the location with your event coordinator!
+We can also book programs at a location of your choice so make sure to confirm the location with your event coordinator!

 Safety and Challenge By Choice